How Many Questions to Attempt in XAT 2026 to Score 100 Percentile?

 • Final score: 16 − 1 = 15

-Although achieving a 100 percentile in the XAT exam is an extremely rare phenomenon due to the large number of candidates and the challenging nature of the exam, it can be achieved with exceptional preparation, intelligence, and well-planned preparation strategy to tackle one of the toughest MBA entrance exams in India.
-You can enhance your speed and accuracy for the XAT 2025 exam by following the tips mentioned below.
+It can be achieved with exceptional preparation, intelligence, and a well-planned preparation strategy to tackle one of the toughest MBA entrance exams in India.
+You can enhance your speed and accuracy for the XAT 2026 exam by following the tips mentioned below.

 • Your primary strategy should be to focus on accuracy so that you can avoid penalties (0.25 for wrong answers, and beyond 8 unanswered questions, a -0.10 penalty per question).

-• In order to secure a 100 percentile in XAT, you must begin with sectional tests and gradually move to full-length mocks, identify your weak areas, understand where you have made mistakes, and make attempts to improve accuracy.
+• To secure a 100th percentile in XAT, you must begin with sectional tests and gradually move to full-length mocks, identify your weak areas, understand where you have made mistakes, and make attempts to improve accuracy.

 Related Articles